googol42/GpxToFitConverter/README.md

 When your track has is a roundtrip with a shared started and beginning (or any other segment you plan to walk more than once) and you have a waypoint onto this segment, then the waypoint will only be included once.
+There is a workaround, but it may not be feasible for everybody: Split the track in multiple tracks, because then the waypoint will be added to all relevant `fit` files.

 # Dependencies